nikitapola/codepath-prework/README.md

 Submitted by: **Nikita Pola**

-**Name of your app** is an app that... [changes background to some randomly generated color when clicking on the button]
+**ColorChange* is an app that... [changes background to some randomly generated color when clicking on the button]

 Time spent: **1** hours spent in total